dimi309/small3d/README.md

 The following need to be installed, with the relevant environment variables and tools accessible via the command line:

-- Some compiler, gcc, Visual Studio, clang, etc.
+- Some compiler (e.g. gcc, Visual Studio, clang) with C++14 support recommended as a minimum.
 - 7zip (only on Windows)
 - CMake
 - Android Studio if building for Android